Pelvic Pain and Dysfunction

 If your physician has recommended surgery for your pelvic dysfunction, I encourage you to seek alternative care first.
 While surgery may be necessary for some bodies, it is often best to seek healing through non-invasive techniques first.
 Surgery can result in ongoing or increased pain and incontinence, and always results in additional scar tissue and tissue trauma.

 Holistic Pelvic and Well Womb Care

-I offer comprehensive holistic pelvic care for people with vulvas.
+I offer comprehensive holistic pelvic care.
 Together we address pelvic pain during pregnancy, postpartum, or otherwise; painful menstrual cycles; c-section and birth scar tissue remediation; postpartum mental health; miscarriage, abortion, birth, and sexual trauma resolution.
 My intention is to bring you a feeling of comfort and safety in your own body.

 Pelvic mapping is a useful tool in resolving pelvic pain resulting from birth, sexual trauma, and surgery.
 We bring awareness to the pelvis through mindful touch and secure presence to create space for realignment of the tissues and find resolutions for issues including: